NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

   In legacy delegations, this is the parent side of the zone cut and has the same name as the subzone.
   With incremental deleg, this is the location given by the delegating name.

+Triggering query:
+: The query on which resolution a recursive resolver is working.

+Target zone:
+: The zone for which the authoritative servers, that a resolver contacts while iterating, are authoritative.

 # Delegation administration

 An extensible delegation is realized with an SVCB Resource Record set (RRset) {{!RFC9460}} below a specially for the purpose reserved label with the name `_deleg` at the apex of the delegating zone.